 In 1996, automakers began standardizing all systems with the OBD-II protocol.
 This system provides a list of diagnostic trouble codes that can be read through a universal connector.

 The Check Engine Light illuminates when the car’s computer recognizes a problem.
-It can be an orange, amber or yellow light, depending on the car manufacturer.
+It can be orange, amber, or yellow light, depending on the car manufacturer.

 The Check Engine Light can shine steadily, which indicates there’s an issue that must be checked out.
 These problems aren’t generally immediate concerns, but you should get right to the mechanic.